orzdk/bcember/README.md

 The architecture of the application should not nescessarily be considered best pratice, it lacks in functionality to be really useful, and has logic flaws with regards to how a bitcoin payment should be identified.
 Some approaches may indeed be suboptimal or insecure.
 Nevertheless, it works, seems stable ish, and demonstrates the latest ember versions as well as a couple of fun server techniques.

+The application also demonstrates tight integration with ember-data, as well as an approach to integrating authentication tokens into ajax requests in ember.

 #### TODO #1 : Passwords are not hashed !

 The application functions as follows: